 - Bicycles, tricycles, skateboards and scooters

-Pesticides are chemicals or biological agents used to repel or eliminate indoor and outdoor pests such as insects, rodents, birds, weeds and even microbes.
-Pesticides can have dangerous effects on humans, as well.
+Pesticides are toxic chemicals or biological agents used to repel or eliminate indoor and outdoor pests such as insects, rodents, birds, weeds and even microbes.
+Pesticides and some herbicides can have dangerous effects on humans, as well.

-Some common household products that can cause injury include:
+Some common toxic household products that can cause injury include: